On volume and surface area of parallel sets. II. Surface measures and (non-)differentiability of the volume: Introduction

 In Section~\ref{s_cons} we formulate some consequences of these results.
 In particular, we show that the volume function $V_A$ is differentiable at some $r>0$ if and only if the set of critical points of the distance function of $A$ lying at distance $r$ from $A$ has positive $(d-1)$-dimensional Hausdorff measure $\Ha^{d-1}$, see Theorem~\ref{Cor_3.1}.
 For the Euclidean setting this recovers and gives a streamlined argument for the observation in \cite[Theorem~4.3]{HS22}, that $V_A$ is non-differentiable at some $r>0$ if and only if the set $\partial A_r\setminus\Unp(A)$ has positive $\Ha^{d-1}$-measure, where $\Unp(A)$ is the set of points with a unique nearest point in $A$.

 The final part (Section~\ref{s_N}) is devoted to the question which sets $N\subset (0,\infty)$ can occur as sets of non-differentiability points of $V_A$ for some compact set $A\subset\R^d$.
-Of course, such a set $N$ has to be countable but, clearly, there are further limitations, since e.g.\ $N$ cannot be a dense set.
+Of course, such a set $N$ has to be countable but, clearly, there are further limitations.
 It turns out that the answer to this question depends heavily on the space dimension $d$.
 For dimension 1 we obtain the following characterization.
 For $A\subset\R^d$ denote by $N_A$ the set of non-differentiability points of $V_A$.

 \begin{thm} Let $N\subset(0,\infty)$.
 Then there exists some compact set $A\subset\R$ such that $N_A=N$ if and only if $\sum_{s\in N} s<\infty$. \end{thm}

 Note that the condition $\sum_{s\in N} s<\infty$ implies that $N$ is countable and bounded and moreover, that the set $N$ can only accumulate at $0$.